 Cracked, sagging ceilings can be very worrying, whether you’re a renter or a home owner.
-The sight of the very roof over your head starting to come down is enough make anyone question the integrity of their home.
+The sight of the very roof over your head starting to come down and in serious need of repair is enough make anyone question the integrity of their home.
 However ceiling sagging is a far more common issue than you might think.
 So, why is it happening to you, and what can you do about it?

 This tends to be one of the more easily diagnosable issues that we see in a lot of sagging ceilings.
 Water damage, especially extreme water damage, is visible as it tends to discolour your ceiling and swells affected timber.
 It can also cause the growth of mould.
 The excess moisture fills your ceiling insulation, causing it to become water logged and weighing it down.
 This in turn causes the ceiling to sag, as the weight piles up more and more.
 This tends to be the most dangerous (and costly) form of sagging ceiling, as it is also indicative of further issues.
 Somewhere, something is causing a leak and it isn’t always obvious where the water is coming from.
 If left untreated, the water can continue to build until the weight becomes too much for the ceiling, causing it to collapse.
 This is incredibly dangerous for anyone in the vicinity during the collapse, and it can also damage your possessions.